October 12, 2025 (6mo ago) — last updated April 2, 2026 (19d ago)

 Infographic about using ai for project management

-Task AssignmentBased on manager's memory and perceived availability.Data-driven suggestions based on skills, workload, and past performance.
+Task assignmentBased on manager memory and perceived availability.Data‑driven suggestions using skills, workload, and past outcomes.

-Risk AssessmentRelies on historical data and gut feeling from past projects.Predictive models analyze real-time data to flag potential risks early.
+Risk assessmentRelies on historical data and gut feeling.Predictive models analyze real‑time and historical data to flag risks early.

-Timeline ForecastingBased on initial estimates and manual adjustments.Dynamic forecasts that adjust based on current progress and bottlenecks.
+Timeline forecastingStatic estimates with manual updates.Dynamic forecasts that adjust to current progress and bottlenecks.

-CommunicationRelies on meetings, long email chains, and manual status updates.AI-powered summaries, automated alerts, and intelligent chatbots.
+CommunicationMeetings, long emails, and manual updates.AI summaries, alerts, and intelligent assistants.

 A team using AI for project management on their laptops.